McDowell Bible College

 Download MBC Catalog

-Now Accepting Admissions for Fall 2023
+Now Accepting Admissions for Spring 2024

 McDowell Bible College is dedicated to our Lord Jesus Christ and to His service.
 As the name implies, we are a bible-oriented college and seminary, and the curriculum is designed for Christian students who do not have major disagreements with our doctrinal statement (listed on the About Us page).
 They say that nothing is FREE, and they are right.
-Although we have free or low cost tuition, we demand the same work as any institution of higher learning and some students and alumni appreciate it enough to donate to the college as often they can.
-Our school was founded to help those who fall into one or more of the following categories:
+Although we have very low cost tuition for low income students and lower tuition for all students, we demand the same work as any institution of higher learning and some students and alumni appreciate it enough to donate to the college as often they can.

 Interactive Online Classroom -